 What Is a Skilled Worker Visa for?

-2. Getting a well-paid job, developing unique expertise, and improving your professional skills
+2. You will have a well-paying job, gain unique experiences and improve your professional skills.

-UK Skilled Worker visa allows applicants to relocate to the UK with a family, work and study, and in several years, apply for ILR and UK citizenship.
-Imperial & Legal advisors will help you to achieve your goals.
+UK Skilled Worker visa allows you to move to the UK with your family members, work, study, and after a few years get a permanent residence permit and a British passport.
+Imperial & Legal can help you realise your goals.

 Who Can Apply for a Skilled Worker Visa in the UK?